-The arrangements described in this section are designed to address situations that occur in this municipal area, although these can be used to support response for emergencies affecting other municipal areas or the region.
+The arrangements described in this section are designed to address situations that occur in the City of Hobart municipal area, although these can be used to support response for emergencies affecting other municipal areas or the region of south east Tasmania.

-Emergency powers enable authorised action to be taken to resolve emergencies.
+The powers under the Emergency act enable authorised action to be taken to resolve emergencies.
 Primary powers and responsibilities are generally established in hazard-specific legislation and incorporated into hazard-specific plans.
 Additional powers provided for in the Act may be applied if and when the specified criteria are met.